smckech/lordcephei.github.io/pages/buildingfpinput.md

     As the [output](FPsamples/out.bi2te3.blm) shows, it found all five atoms that were implicit in the specification of the symmetry group, R-3m.

     Note that **blm**{: style="color: blue"} automatically determined [augmentation sphere radii](FPsamples/out.bi2te3.blm#rmt), which it accomplishes by attempting to find spheres with equal potentials on each sphere surfaces (as well as it can).
-If you already have an input file, you can run **lmchk**{: style="color: blue"} with _--getwsr_ to determine radii for you (it uses the same algorithm as **blm**{: style="color: blue"}) Particularly in polar compounds, this algorithm probably does a better job than you can do by hand, and it is recommended that you use the radii it finds, or some scaled version of them.
+If you already have an input file, you can run **lmchk**{: style="color: blue"} with _--getwsr_ to determine radii for you (it uses the same algorithm as **blm**{: style="color: blue"}).
+Particularly in polar compounds, this algorithm probably does a better job than you can do by hand, and it is recommended that you use the radii it finds, or some scaled version of them.

     **blm**{: style="color: blue"} creates the file _actrl.bi2te3_{: style="color: green"} with these contents: